My first impression

 In Arthur C.

-Clarke's novelization of 2OO1: A SPACE ODYSSEY, the space station, referred
+Clarke's novelization of 2001: a space odyssey, the space

 disk."
 The double-ringed space station in Kubrick's film, now called